megadoc/megadoc/README.md

 ## API Docs

-You can find them here: http://tinydoc.netlify.com/.
+You can find them here: http://megadoc.netlify.com/.

 ## Extending

-tinydoc accepts plugins that can hook into the compilation of the docs.
+megadoc accepts plugins that can hook into the compilation of the docs.
 The compilation is composed of several phases:

 1. the scanning phase: sources are scraped and a _database_ is generated
 2. the indexing phase: a registry of all linkable entities is generated
 3. the rendering phase: all non-HTML content is converted to HTML and links are resolved
 4. the writing phase: the database, now containing rendered content, is exported to some file which the UI can use to render its stuff

-The UI of tinydoc is written in [React](https://facebook.github.io/react/) and is also extensible through different means: outlets and full-fledged plugins.
+The UI of megadoc is written in [React](https://facebook.github.io/react/) and is also extensible through different means: outlets and full-fledged plugins.

 _TODO_: UI plugin guide.